-Back to school season can be expensive between purchasing new school supplies, clothing, books, and paying tuition if your child is in private school or university.
+Back to school season can be expensive, between purchasing new school supplies, clothing, books, and paying tuition if your child is in private school or university.
 All those costs may get many families thinking about how they can start saving money in other areas of their lives so that they can afford it all comfortably.
 A good money management and budgeting plan can help you stay financially on track.
-While everyone’s spending habits and needs are different, there are certain places to save money in the fall that are relevant to many people.
+While everyone’s spending habits and needs are different, there are certain places to save money in the fall season specifically that are relevant to many.

 1. Energy Bill: Enjoy the Weather and Prepare for Winter

 You can conserve energy by turning off your air conditioning and opening your windows.
 The air temperature cools down this time of year enough to give you a refreshing cross-breeze in your home without yet being too cold.
 You can also walk around your home and take note of any windows or other areas where a draft seems to be entering.
 Repairing those areas will cost money now, but will save you greater money down the line when your heat and air conditioning don’t have to work extra hard to compensate for the outside air entering your home and the inside air escaping out.